designedmind/2017/multiple-drafts-overview.md

 consciousness, but none of them counts as evidence against an "inner presentation", as Dennett's materialist commitments lead him to suggest.
-On the contrary, they reveal the clever implementation tricks required to implement something which amounts to an inner presentation, using nothing other than pure mechanism.
-Indeed, in the [last section](multiple-drafts-functional-gateway.html) of this chapter, I make the case that Dennett's Multiple Drafts model of consciousness is, in essence, a theory of how a functional "consciousness gateway" or inner presentation _might actually work_.
-Contra the materialist's intuition, the notion of inner presentation is _not_ functionally redundant, but has an important functional role to play in the generation of evolutionarily useful behaviour.
+On the contrary, they reveal the clever implementation tricks required to _implement_ an inner presentation, using nothing other than pure mechanism.
+Indeed, in the
+[last section](multiple-drafts-functional-gateway.html) of this chapter, I make the case that we should invert Dennett's interpretation of his own Multiple Drafts theory, and see it precisely as an account of how a functional "consciousness gateway" or inner presentation _might actually work_.
+Contra the materialist's intuition, the notion of inner presentation is not a functionally redundant vestige of poor Cartesian thinking, but a central functional component of human perceptual behaviour.
 Acknowledging the existence of this aspect of our behaviour is key to understanding the puzzle of consciousness.

 - - -